-Indefinite-Lived Intangible Assets.
-Digital assets held by the Company consist of Bitcoin and Ethereum and are included in intangible assets on the balance sheet.
-The Company determines the fair value of its digital assets on a nonrecurring basis in accordance with ASC 820, Fair Value Measurement, based on quoted prices on the active exchange(s) that have been determined to be the principal market for such assets (Level 1 inputs).
-The Company performs an analysis each quarter to identify whether events or changes in circumstances, principally decreases in the quoted prices on active exchanges, indicate that it is more likely than not that the digital assets are impaired.
-In determining if an impairment has occurred, the Company considers the lowest market price of one unit of the digital asset quoted on the active exchange since acquiring the digital asset.
-If the then-current carrying value of a digital asset exceeds the fair value so determined, an impairment loss has occurred with respect to those digital assets in the amount equal to the difference between their carrying value and the price determined.
+The Company determines the fair value of its digital assets on a nonrecurring recurring basis in accordance with ASC 820, ASU 2023-8, Fair Value Measurement Accounting for and Disclosure of Crypto Assets, based on quoted prices on the active exchange(s) that have been determined to be the principal market for such assets (Level 1 inputs).
+The Company performs an analysis each quarter monthly to identify whether events or changes in circumstances, principally decreases in the quoted prices on active exchanges, indicate that it is more likely than not that fair market value of the digital assets are impaired.
+In determining if an impairment has occurred, the Company considers the lowest market price of one unit of the digital asset quoted on the active exchange since acquiring the digital asset, changed.
+If the then-current carrying value of a digital asset exceeds is different from the fair value so determined, an impairment loss has occurred with respect to those digital assets adjustment in the amount equal to the difference between their carrying value and the price determined, determined is recognized.

-During the three months ended September 30, 2023 and 2022, the Company did not purchase, receive, or sell any digital assets.
+During the three months ended September 30, 2023 Gains and 2022, the Company did not purchase, receive, or sell any digital assets.
 No impairment of the Company's digital assets was required in the three and nine months ended September 30, 2023.
 The Company impaired the value of its digital assets by \$1,081 and \$141,808 in the three and nine months ended September 30, 2022 as the fair market value decreased from its carrying value.
 The impairment of digital assets is presented as a non-cash operating expense within general and administrative on the consolidated statements of operations and comprehensive loss.
 The fair market value of such digital assets held as of September 30, 2023, was \$64,953.

-Impairment losses on digital assets are recognized within general and administrative expenses in the consolidated statements of operations and comprehensive loss in the period in which the impairment is identified.
+Impairment losses on digital assets are recognized within general and administrative expenses other income in the consolidated statements of operations and comprehensive loss in the period in which the impairment change to fair market value is identified.
 The impaired digital assets are written down to the lowest market price at the time of impairment, and this new cost basis will not be adjusted upward for any subsequent increase in fair value.
 Gains are only recorded once realized upon sale, at which point they are presented net of any impairment losses for the same digital assets held.
 In determining the gain to be recognized upon sale, the Company calculates the difference between the sales price and the carrying value of the digital assets sold immediately prior to the sale.